rfortherestofus/blog/003_pivot_function_advanced/003_pivot_functions_advanced.md

 See how the labels in the `score_type` column now say what we’d want to show in a ggplot?
 That’s great.
 We could pass this to `ggplot()` now and everything would be fine.
 But all of this was an extra step we had to do.
 Can’t we just let `pivot_longer()` handle that as it’s rearranging the data?

 Well, we’re in luck.
 It turns out `pivot_longer()` can do all of this for us.
-The trick here is to also specifiy the arguments `names_pattern` and `names_transform`.
+The trick here is to also specify the arguments `names_pattern` and `names_transform`.
 Here’s what they do.

 - `names_pattern`: Describes a so-called *regular expression (regex)* that describes the pattern of the column names and by specifying groups with `()` we can tell `pivot_longer()` which parts we want to extract.